nus-cs2030s/2324-s2/docs/30-functions.md

     Alonzo Church invented lambda calculus ($\lambda$-calculus) in 1936, before electronic computers, as a way to express computation.
 In $\lambda$-calculus, all functions are anonymous.
 The term lambda expression originated from there.

 ### Method Reference

-Lambda expression is useful for specifying a new anonymous method.
+A lambda expression is useful for specifying a new anonymous method.
 Sometimes, we want to use an existing method as a first-class citizen instead.

 Recall the `distanceTo` method in `Point`, which takes in another point as a parameter and returns the distance between this point and the given point.